2020PB/police-brutality/reports/Oregon.md

 ### Police shoot at protesters in street | August 25th

-Several protesters stand in the street some distance from police.
+Several protesters stand in the street (SW Jefferson and S 3rd) some distance from police.
 Police shoot at them with impact munitions.
 The camera pans away due to a technical issue.
 The filmer recovers what appears to be a foam bullet.
 The filmer then shows a protester attempting to pick up a spent tear gas canister; police shoot this protester repeatedly.

 tags: foam-bullet, less-lethal, projectile, protester, shoot

 id: or-portland-334

-geolocation:
+geolocation: 45.5142272,-122.677725

 **Links**